BenLangmead/aws-indexes/docs/spumoni.md

 # SPUMONI indexes

-SPUMONI is a fast read classification tool for targeted nanopore sequencing.
+SPUMONI ([GitHub repo](https://github.com/oma219/spumoni)) is a fast read classification tool for targeted nanopore sequencing.
 It uses a compressed r-index together with a streaming matching-statistics algorithm and statsitical test to classify reads.

 The exact accession ids used for the reference genomes in the Zymo mock community indexes can be [found here][accessions] ([s3 link][accessions_s3]).